Google Launches Free, Legal Music Downloads in China

 “This is the first serious attempt to start (monetizing) the online market in China.
 I can’t overestimate how important this is,” said Lachie Rutherford, president of Warner Music Asia Pacific and Asia chairman of the International Federation of the Phonographic Industry (IFPI).

-Users will be able to search by musical measurements such as the level of “beat” in a song and “instrumentality,” as well as by artist and song name.
+Users will be able to search & find more info by musical measurements such as the level of “beat” in a song and “instrumentality,” as well as by artist and song name.

 IFPI said last year that more than 99 percent of all music files distributed in China are pirated, and the country’s total legitimate music market, at $76 million, accounts for less than 1 percent of global recorded music sales.